A Long Term Care Plan Helps You or Your Loved One Be Prepared for The Costs of a Nursing Home or Private Care

 - Counsel trustees of irrevocable Medicaid trusts on distribution and review annual accountings to determine effect on Medicaid eligibility.

 Our Trusted Attorneys Offer Long-Term Care Solutions as Your Loved One Ages

 It is important to consult with a long-term care planning attorney who has the experience and knowledge to evaluate your needs as you age and make sure that you know all of the legal issues that may come into your life.
-Our attorneys and staff at Elder Law Lexington can meet with you and answer the questions that you may have or did not know you needed to ask.
+Our attorneys and staff at Elder Law Lawyers can meet with you and answer the questions that you may have or did not know you needed to ask.

 Our solutions impact real lives.
 We are proud of what we have accomplished for our clients.
-Elder Law Lexington is allowed to be an integral part of families for a moment in time, guiding them step by step to their goal.
+Elder Law Lawyers is allowed to be an integral part of families for a moment in time, guiding them step by step to their goal.
 Decisions associated with chronic health care are not easy ones to make.
 In close collaboration with our clients and their families, we reduce stress and allow families to proceed on a firm legal footing.